 In Purcell v.
-Gonzalez, 549 U.S. 1 (2006) (per curiam), the Supreme Court observed that, in considering whether to enjoin allegedly unlawful voting rules, courts are required to weigh "considerations specific to election cases."
+Gonzalez, 549 U.S. 1 (2006) (per curiam), this Court observed that, in considering whether to enjoin allegedly unlawful voting rules, courts are required to weigh "considerations specific to election cases."
 Id. at 4.
 One consideration Purcell noted was the risk that an injunction affecting existing election law could "result in voter confusion and consequent incentive to remain away from the polls."
 Id. at 4-5.
 Following Purcell, most courts asked to enjoin allegedly unlawful voting rules close in time to an election have continued to weigh the factors relevant to that decision.
 Some courts, however, have treated Purcell as a prohibition on or presumption against granting injunctive relief under that circumstance.

-Neither Purcell nor any of the Supreme Court's other precedents creates such a prohibition or presumption.
-Rather, as illustrated by the Court's orders, both before and after Purcell, timing is an important-but not dispositive-factor in determining whether the benefits of enjoining potentially unlawful voting rules outweigh the potential harm.
-See infra at 9-15.
+Neither Purcell nor any of this Court's other precedents creates such a prohibition or presumption.
+Rather, as illustrated by this Court's own orders, both before and after Purcell, timing is an important-but not dispositive-factor in determining whether the benefits of enjoining potentially unlawful voting rules outweigh the potential harm.
+See pp. 9-14, infra.
 Other factors bear critically on the analysis, including the nature of the injunction sought and how it would affect voting.
 For example, while an injunction that adds early voting days would not create an "incentive to remain away from the polls," Purcell, 549 U.S. at 5, an order requiring a last-minute change to voters' polling places very well might prevent voters from casting ballots.

-As in any equitable proceeding, context is vital.
+Amici strongly believe that lower courts would benefit from further guidance on the import and application of Purcell.
+That guidance would clarify that timing alone should not drive the decision whether to grant an injunction in election cases.
+Rather, as in any equitable proceeding, context is vital.
 Thus, as further explained below, a court considering a request for an injunction should weigh, inter alia, whether the injunction sought would likely cause voter confusion that would chill voting, whether failure to issue the injunction would likely lead to a greater chilling effect, whether the injunction would likely lead election officials to err, and whether the party seeking the injunction acted diligently or could have sought relief earlier in time.
 Only by fully considering those factors-and others that may apply given the context-can a court properly determine whether injunctive relief is warranted.